 Mickey’s Not So Scary Halloween Party Cost

 With this being a hard ticket event, meaning that you have to purchase a separate Halloween ticket to get in, a lot of people tend to ask if it’s worth it.
 At between 80-90 dollars a person this is a valid question.
+You check out current prices here.
 Obviously, as we have been going for years, we do believe that Mickey’s Not So Scary Halloween Party is very well worth it.
 You’re in Magic Kingdom, surrounded by gorgeous fall decorations, special character meet and greets you won’t find anywhere else, the Hallowishes fireworks show, and our absolute favorite, the Boo to You Parade.
 You also get access to special Halloween Party only treats and snacks and exclusive merchandise.
 There’s so much to see and do during Mickey’s Not So Scary Halloween Party that it’s hard to fit it all in before the clocks strikes midnight!

 Walt Disney World Halloween Crowds

 Although not heavily advertised, the Mickey’s Not So Scary Halloween Party (MNSSHP) ticket will get you in as early as 4 p.m.
 Since you don’t need to get a park ticket to get into Magic Kingdom if you have the Halloween Party ticket, today is a good day to visit a water park.
 You can also save money by just doing free things at Disney instead.
 Send the morning at Disney Springs, resort hop or (especially) if you have small children, just hang at your resort for the first half of the day, as this can end up being a pretty late night for party goers.

 How To Get in To Mickey’s Not So Scary Halloween Party